dogoncouch/siemstress/README.md

-  -s SECTION            set the config section --verbose             print SQL statement used for query --silent              silence table output to terminal --json JSON           set a JSON output file
+  -s SECTION            set the config section --verbose             print SQL statement used for query --silent              silence table output to terminal --json FILE           set a JSON output file

 query options:
   --table TABLE         set a table to query